Vectors of matroids over tracts: Basic properties

 \subsection{Deletion and contraction}

 Deletion and contraction of $F$-matroids are defined in a way consistent with matroid and oriented matroid definitions:

 \begin{thm}[\cite{BB17}, 2.29] Let $\MM$ be an $F$-matroid on $E$, and let $A\subseteq E$.
-Then $\minsupp(\{X\backslash A: X\in\CC(\MM)\}-\{\0\})$ is the set of circuits of an $F$-matroid $\MM/A$, called the {\bf contraction} of $\MM$ with respect to $A$, and $\{X\backslash A: X\in\CC(\MM), \supp{X}\cap A=\emptyset\}$ is the set of circuits of an $F$-matroid $\MM\backslash A$, called the {\bf deletion} of $\MM$ with respect to $A$.
+Then $\minsupp(\{X\backslash A: X\in\CC(\MM)\}-\{\0\})$ is the set of $F$-circuits of an $F$-matroid $\MM/A$, called the {\bf contraction} of $\MM$ with respect to $A$, and $\{X\backslash A: X\in\CC(\MM), \supp{X}\cap A=\emptyset\}$ is the set of $F$-circuits of an $F$-matroid $\MM\backslash A$, called the {\bf deletion} of $\MM$ with respect to $A$.
 Moreover, $(M/A)^*=M\backslash A$ and $(M\backslash A)^*=M/A$. \end{thm}

 It turns out that the covector interpretations of deletion and contraction are more problematic.
 In contrast to the situation with matroids and oriented matroids, {\em it is not always true that $\VV^*(\MM\backslash e)=\{X\backslash e: X\in\VV^*(\MM)\}$, nor that $\VV^*(M/e)=\{X\backslash e: X\in\VV^*(\MM), X(e)=0\}$.} This is illustrated by examples in Sections~\ref{sec:nodel} and~\ref{sec:nocontr}.
-The best we can say is the following two propositions.
+The best results we have are the following three propositions.
+(Recall the notation $Xe^0$ and $X\backslash e$ from the beginning of Section~\ref{sec:background}.)